-The Notes are not intended to be sold and should not be sold to retail clients, as defined in MiFID II.
-Prospective investors are referred to the section headed "Restrictions on marketing and sales to retail investors" on page 4 of this Prospectus for further information.
+The Notes are not intended to be sold and should not be sold to retail clients in the European Economic Area, as defined in the rules set out in the Product Intervention (Contingent Convertible Instruments and Mutual Society Shares) Instrument 2015, as amended or replaced from time to time, other than in circumstances that do not and will not give rise to a contravention of those rules by any person.
+Prospective investors are referred to the section headed "Restrictions on marketing and sales to retail investors" on page 3 of this Prospectus for further information.

 The Notes will be issued in registered form in the denominations of &200,000 and integral multiples of &1,000 in excess thereof.
-The Notes will initially be represented by a global Note certificate (the "Global Certificate") which will be deposited on or about the Issue Date with a common depositary and registered in the name of a nominee for Euroclear Bank S.A./N.V. and Clearstream Banking SA.
+The Notes will initially be represented by a global Note certificate (the "Global Certificate") which will be deposited on or about the Issue Date with a common depositary and registered in the name of a nominee for Euroclear Bank S.A./N.V. and Clearstream Banking, société anonyme.

 The Notes will be unrated upon issue and the Issuer does not intend to solicit a rating in respect of the Notes.
-The Issuer has been rated "Baa3" in respect of long-term unsubordinated debt and "P-3" in respect of short-term debt by Moody's Investors Services, Inc. ("Moody's").
-Moody's is not established in the European Union but its ratings are endorsed by Moody's Investors Services Limited which is registered under Regulation (EC) No.

-1060/2009 (as amended) (the "CRA Regulation").
+The Issuer has been rated "Ba2" in respect of long-term unsubordinated debt and "NP" in respect of short-term debt by Moody's Investors Services, Inc. ("Moody's").
+Moody's is not established in the European Union but its ratings are endorsed by Moody's Investors Services Limited which is registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
 A credit rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.